dormant-chicken/nord-dotfiles/README.md

 # dotfiles
-My dotfiles for waybar, wofi, and my hyprland config
+Here are my dotfiles for waybar, wofi, and my hyprland config

 Run these commands on arch before using the dotfiles: